cc-jalvarez/initial-screening-order-problem/README.md

 # The Initial Screening Order Problem

-This is the repository contains the script (under src/) and figures (under output/) discussed in Section 4.
-To run this script, only the programming language R is needed.
+This is the repository for [*The Initial Screening Order Problem* (WSDM'25)](https://dl.acm.org/doi/10.1145/3701551.3703497).
+It contains the script (under src/) and figures (under output/) discussed in Section 4.
+Only the programming language R is needed.
 The user can change the parameters to simulate multiple hiring problems under the ISO as formulated in Sections 2 and 3.

 ## References